colemanimhoff/fundamentals/react-redux/testing/README.md

 `(value)` - the value we want to verify
 `mather statement` - designates how we want to inspect the 'subject' `expected value` - expected value, its what we want our 'subjeect' to be

+### Limiting Test Knowledge

+You want to limit tests knowledge of other components and you want them to know they simply exist

+### Enzyme

+Created by AirBnB to easily test React components

+Static Render

+- A function we can pass a component and renders an object that just contains the HTML of that component

+Shallow Render

+- A function that takes a component and renders an instance of that component, it's attributes, but not it's children

+Full DOM Render

+- A functions that takes a component and renders an instanst of that component, it's attributes, and all it's children as well as all attributes (onClick, etc)

+### beforeEach | afterEach

+Helper functions help reduce repetetive code.
+For example, a common dependancy or cleanup

+### Simulating events

+Find the element
+Simulate an event
+provide a fake event object
+force the component to update
+assert the values have changed

+`.simulate`
+allows us to mock an event

+When `setState` is called, the component is re-rendered asynchronously.
+This is an issue when it comes to testing, because we need to wait for the re-render to kick in

+`.update`
+forces the component to rerender

+`.prop(key)`
+allows us to pull props from an element

+### Describe

+The `describe` function in Jest allows us to group tests together

+## Redux

+Redux Store (provider)
+|
+App
+|**_ CommentBox (connect)
+|
+|_** CommentList (connect)

+actionCreator

+takes a string and dispatches an action of a give type based on that string